jncraton/lgeo/readme.md

 ## 1.1.
 Disclaimer

-The LGEO library is a fan created collection of definitions for LEGO Geometrical Equivalent Objects (called parts from here on) to be used with POV-Ray.
-It is no way related or sponsored by the LEGO Group and free of charge.
+The LGEO library is a fan created collection of definitions for LEGO™ Geometrical Equivalent Objects (called parts from here on) to be used with POV-Ray.
+It is no way related or sponsored by the LEGO™ Group and free of charge.
 It may be redistributed freely while copyright of the intellectual property remains with the author.
-The LEGO logo displayed on the studs is under copyright of the LEGO Group.
+The LEGO logo displayed on the studs is under copyright of the LEGO™ Group.

 ## 1.2.
 History